-If the project reduces loadings of a pollutant that is impairing the designated use, the project contributes to restoration of that use.
+&lt;sup>2 If the project reduces loadings of a pollutant that is impairing the designated use, the project contributes to restoration of that use.

-Specify the designated use(s) as "primary" those affected uses that drive a large portion of project financing.
+&lt;sup>3 Specify the designated use(s) as "primary" those affected uses that drive a large portion of project financing.
 In most the cases, one and possibly two uses will qualify as primary.